arnisafazla/math420_funcs/README.md

 9. reverse_m(n) => given integer n generates a string by converting n into binary and dividing it into chunks of 8 bits and finally converting them to chars.

 10. vernams_pad(k, m) => k is an integer, m is plaintext.
 It converts k and m into binary and computes m xor k.
 Then returns it as a decimal integer.
+One time use.
+Vulnerable to known plaintext attack.

 11. decrypt_vernams_pad(k, c) => k and c integers, it converts them into binary and computes c xor k.
 Then returns an integer.
 Then we can use reverse_m(n) to convert to a string.